THE STRUCTURE OF THE LOCAL ECONOMY

 c) Manufacturing: Manufacturing employs about 8% of the working population in the district.
-Some of the manufacturing activities include production of bricks and tiles, extraction of palm oil and palm kennel, processing of cassava into gari, etc. These activities are scattered throughout the district.
+Some of the manufacturing activities include production of T & G, extraction of palm oil and palm kennel, processing of cassava into gari, etc. These activities are scattered throughout the district.
 This also includes mining and quarrying.

 B A N K I N G